HenkT28/pands-problem-set/README.md

 [5] https://www.tutorialspoint.com/

 * [Other web sites] - I also used some other web sites as reference.
-Again they all have been mentioned in the comments section of each of the scripts.
+Again they have been mentioned in the comments section of each of the scripts.

 * Finally on Github, I've created another repository that I not only used for storing handy and relevant Python scripts, but also to test some solutions for this assessment: